osisoft/AVEVA-Adapter-RDBMS-Docs/V1/Configuration/pi-adapter-for-rdbms-data-source-configuration.md

 ## Data providers

+The data source configuration will allow you to choose between two data providers: SQLServer or ODBC.
+The SQLServer data provider will allow you to connect to a Microsoft SQL Server without any additional software.
+The ODBC data provider will allow you to connect to any ODBC compliant relational database.
 When using the ODBC data provider, you will need to install an appropriate ODBC driver for your data source.
 For more information on ODBC drivers, refer to the [Microsoft's ODBC Programmers Reference](https://docs.microsoft.com/en-us/sql/odbc/reference/odbc-programmer-s-reference?view=sql-server-2017) and the manual for the ODBC driver you are using.

 ## Configure RDBMS Data Files data source